UConn vs. Miami (FL) Predictions & Picks - NCAA Tournament Final Four

 Under (149.5)

-UConn is 22-9-0 against the spread this season compared to Miami (FL)'s 18-11-0 ATS record.
-The Huskies have hit the over in 19 games, while Hurricanes games have gone over 15 times.
+UConn has a 22-9-0 record against the spread this season compared to Miami (FL), who is 18-11-0 ATS.
+In terms of hitting the over, games involving the Huskies are 19-12-0 and the Hurricanes are 15-17-0.
 The teams combine to score 158.4 points per game, 8.9 more points than this matchup's total.
-UConn is 9-1 against the spread and 9-1 overall over its past 10 games, while Miami (FL) has gone 6-3 against the spread and 8-2 overall.
+UConn is 9-1 against the spread and 9-1 overall in its past 10 games, while Miami (FL) has gone 6-3 against the spread and 8-2 overall.

 Put your picks to the test and bet on this matchup with BetMGM Sportsbook.